JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 The next screen will give you several extra software that can be installed on the system, these should not be needed so you can select done.

-The system will now start installing, this prosses may take 5-10 minutes.
+The system will now start installing, this processes may take 5-10 minutes.

 When it has finished a button will appear that says "Reboot Now" select it.